fhiso/sources-and-citations/rdfa-bindings.md

 `datatype` attribute.

-{.ednote}  The handling of `src` and `href` attributes should be revisted as the [CEV Vocabulary] progresses.
+{.ednote}  The handling of `src` and `href` attributes should be revisited as the [CEV Vocabulary] progresses.
 If there are no obvious use cases, support for them could be made *optional*, with them behaving as *source-exclusion elements* if not supported.
-This could simply the data model, as making `rdfs:Resource` a *datatype* does not sit comfortably with the RDF data model.

 Otherwise, the application *shall* attempt to determine whether a *language tag* is in scope per §4.4; if a *language tag* can be